woocommerce/woocommerce/plugins/woocommerce-blocks/src/StoreApi/docs/cart-items.md

 ## Add Cart Item

 Add an item to the cart.
-Returns the new item object that was added, or an error if it was not added.
+Returns the new cart item that was added, or an error response.

 ```http
 POST /cart/items/